When I planned my first trip to Colombia, I asked Google God, “What are the best places to visit in Colombia“.

 Have Fun. – Don’t forget to read our top-notch article about the mistakes to avoid when creating a Colombia itinerary.

-Table of Contents: Best places to visit in Colombia
+T. Contents: Best places to visit in Colombia

-- The best major cities in Colombia
+- Major cities to visit in Colombia

-- The best beach towns in Colombia
+- The best beach towns to visit in Colombia

-- The best colonial towns in Colombia
+- The most beautiful colonial towns to visit in Colombia

-- The best islands in Colombia
+- Best islands to visit in Colombia

-- The best archeological sites in Colombia
+- Best archaeological sites to visit in Colombia

 Major cities to visit in Colombia